I Think I was Sexually Assaulted

 When can I go to the police?

-Weber State University Police are available 24/7 to discuss your options or take a report.
+Weber State University Police are available 24/7 to discuss your options, take a report, and put you in contact with a NUSANE for a forensic exam.

-- Ask for a victim/witness officer.
-Officers are prepared to believe you, listen without judgment and provide resources.
+- Report a sexual assault.
+Officers are prepared to believe you, listen without judgment, and provide resources.

-- Request to have a support person or Advocate with you.
+- Have a support person, advocate or friend with you.

 WSU Police: 801-626-6460